d4rkconsole/tor_switcher/README.md

 A simple Tor switcher script switches tor nodes in interval of time

 This script will switch tor nodes in every interval of time that you have given ...
+Note: This script will only work on linux not in windows operating system ...